ActivistInvestor/AcMgdLib/AcMgdLib/Visitors/BlockReferenceTraverser/readme.md

 Known issues that have been addressed in the latest commit:

-1. Blocks that are part of arrays within a dynamic block that are controlled by an array parameter are not counted correctly.
+1. Blocks that are part of parameterized arrays within dynamic blocks were not counted correctly.